babowsk1/docs/src/develop/smart-contracts/voting-system.md

     ...
     // this function will be called by external message, so contract will pay for this call
     // this mechanic exists for moving commision paying to user responsibility
-    // in consctructor we reserver a little more venoms, so here we just will use them (with returning remains)
+    // in consctructor we reserver a little more EVERs, so here we just will use them (with returning remains)
     // useful mechaninc for your dapp
     function activate() external {
         require(msg.pubkey() == _managerPublicKey, 200);